Neural Structure Fields with Application to Crystal Structure Autoencoders: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by JST-Mirai Program, Grant Number JPMJMI19G1.
+This work is partly supported by JST-Mirai Program, Grant Number JPMJMI19G1 and JST Moonshot R\&D Grant Number JPMJMS2236, and MEXT Program: Data Creation and Utilization-Type Material Research and Development Project (Digital Transformation Initiative Center for Magnetic Materials) Grant Number JPMXP1122715503.
 Y.S. is supported by JST ACT-I grant number JPMJPR18UE.
 We would like to thank Editage (www.editage.com) for English language editing.
+Computational resource of AI Bridging Cloud Infrastructure (ABCI) provided by National Institute of Advanced Industrial Science and Technology (AIST) was partly used for comparison methods.